 The student is able to give a bird's eye view of the history of Africa, and to historically interpret contemporary developments in Africa and in Africa in relation to the world; they can show how developments in present-day Africa often have their origins in the past

 The student needs to have learnt structure, questions and encounter critically with conventional assumptions and canons of African History * The student must have developed in-depth skills and counter arguments

 The timetables are avalable through My Timetable.

 All learning objectives of the BA Lecture are tested by means of two partial tests:

-Partial test 2: Written exam (covering the entire course material)
+Partial test 2: Written final exam (covering the entire course material)